-Rachel received her undergraduate degree from the University of Texas at Austin and has a background in writing/editing and entrepreneurship.
+Rachel received her undergraduate degree from the University of Texas at Austin and has a background in content creation and entrepreneurship.
 Over the years, she has contributed hundreds of articles to publications such as the Austin Business Journal, Houston Business Journal and View magazines.
 Prior to taking Me2Lead full time, she oversaw Hill Country View Magazine for two years as editor-in-chief; founded Scene in Austin, a comic book style publication; and helped launch Bliss Bridal Magazine as chief editor.

 During her last semester of college, she founded Your Written Word LLC, a ghostwriting company that, for nearly a decade, specialized in helping business owners become thought leaders in their industries through ghostwritten journalism, copywriting and other content creation.
 Together with her team of interns and contract workers, Rachel helped ghostwrite more than a dozen nonfiction books for industry leaders.

 In her free time, Rachel enjoys traveling, spending time with friends and family, and volunteering with the Seedling Foundation, a school-based mentorship program that pairs reliable adult mentors with children of incarcerated parents.
-Rachel been a Seedling mentor for more than six years and is proud to serve on the Seedling marketing committee as an advisor and advocate.
-She currently serves as Recruitment Co-Chair on the New Leaders Council—Austin board of directors.
-Prior to that, she served as the 2017-2018 Senior Vice President on the board of the Young Women’s Alliance Foundation, the 2016-2017 Vice President of Programs on the Young Women’s Alliance (YWA) board, and on the YWA Events Committee as Holiday Party Chair.
-Rachel is a Sustaining Member of the women’s collective giving group Impact Austin, where she serves yearly on a Grant Review Committee, and is a member of women’s business groups Polka Dot Powerhouse, Society of Women Entrepreneurs and Ellevate Network, where she facilitates 12-week mastermind groups as Squad Mod.
+Rachel has been a Seedling mentor for six years and is proud to serve on the Seedling marketing committee as an advisor and advocate.
+Rachel serves on the New Leaders Council board of directors and is a Sustaining Member of the women’s collective giving group Impact Austin, where she serves yearly on a Grant Review Committee.
+Additionally, she volunteers with SLA Foundation and is a member of women’s business groups Polka Dot Powerhouse, Society of Women Entrepreneurs and Ellevate Network, where she facilitates 12-week mastermind groups as Squad Mod.